 - Periodontal Scaling.
 During periodontal scaling, your dentist or dental hygienist will remove the plaque (bacteria) and tartar (calculus) from all the teeth, above the gum line.
 If there are signs of gum disease (bleeding gums, redness, tenderness), your dentist may recommend periodontal scaling more than twice-a-year.

 - Pocket Reduction or Flap Surgery.
-During this procedure, small gum line incisions are made and the gums are pushed back to allow visualization of the roots to better remove the bacteria and tartar under the gum line.
-In some cases, irregular surfaces of the damaged bone are smoothed to limit areas where disease-causing bacteria can re-colonize.
-The gums are then repositioned and secured with stiches.
-This procedure reduces the depth of the gum pockets improving oral hygiene.
-This procedure also minimizes the areas where harmful bacteria can grow reducing the risk for serious health problems such as diabetes and heart disease.
+During this procedure, small gum line incisions are made and the gums are pushed back to allow visualization of the roots to better remove the bacteria and calculus under the gum line.
+The gums are then repositioned and secured to the teeth.
+This procedure also minimizes the areas where harmful bacteria can grow and makes it easier to keep your teeth clean.

 - Bone Grafts.
-This procedure allows for repair of bone damaged by gum disease.
+This procedure is used to replace bone lost to periodontal disease.
 Bone graft materials may be derived from your own jaw, donated from human source, bioengineered or synthetic.
-Bone grafts serve as a scaffold for the regrowth of bone, which can increase tooth stability and decrease “deep pockets”.
+Bone grafts serve as a scaffold for the regrowth of bone, which can increase tooth stability and reduce pockets between tooth and gum.

 - Guided Tissue Regeneration.
-If the bone supporting your teeth has been lost due to gum disease, this procedure can sometimes be used to stimulate bone repair.
-Performed in combination with flap surgery, a small thin sheet of material referred to as a “membrane” is inserted between the bone and gum tissue, creating a wall around the bone defect.
-This membrane protected wall keeps the gum tissue from growing into the area allowing the bone to repair.
+This procedure is performed to stimulate repair in areas where bone has been lost to periodontal disease.
+Performed in combination with flap surgery, a small thin sheet of material referred to as a “membrane” is inserted between the bone and gum tissue, creating a barrier around the bone defect.
+This membrane protected wall keeps the gum tissue from growing into the area, allowing the bone to repair.

 - Osseous Surgery.
 During flap surgery, the bone around the tooth is reshaped to decrease the irregularities created from gum disease.
 This allows for better adaptation of your gums to the tooth roots and underlying bone which reduces the depth of the gum pockets.
 Reducing pocket depths makes it harder for bacteria to collect and grow..